 Some people believe that timing is everything.
 Others say alignment is everything.
 These principles are related, but which is superior?
 Which comes first?
 See why proper body alignment is the key to perfect timing.

-Alignment of Body, Mind Soul
+Alignment of Mind, Body And Soul

-We are composite beings of mind, body, and soul.
+We are composite beings of body, mind, and soul.
 We are consciousness vibrating at a unique frequency.
 When all three parts are in balance, we can think and perform at our highest level of proficiency.

 Yet, we rarely consider the skill set necessary to maintain optimal performance.
 We don’t even know when we are out of balance until we suffer some injury or illness.
 We may sense something is wrong; we don’t realize the cause might be a misalignment of mind, body, and soul.

 Proper Body Alignment is Everything

 Guru Tua Means “great teacher.”
 It’s what we call our Dutch-Indonesian teacher.
 He came to the USA after World War ll.
 He is a painter, philosopher, healer, and teacher of several Chinese and Indonesian martial arts.